-THE GREAT ADVENTURE -- MAN IN PARTNERSHIP WITH GOD William S. Sadler, Jr.
+A Memorial To William S. Sadler, Jr.

-We pondered at length what we could talk to you about that would be most interesting, most useful, to all of you.

-We could talk about the facts of

-The Urantia Book

-and that could be covered

-in about six months

-of intensive discussion.
+Presented by the Second Urantia Society of Chicago on the occasion of the first Triennial Delegate Assembly, Chicago, Illinois August 1964 In November of 1963 William S. Sadler, Jr. passed away.
+Any memorial or tribute to his memory is actually quite inadequate.
+However, we of the Second Urantia Society have edited a talk that Bill Sadler made before the First Urantia Society of Oklahoma in November of 1958.
+We trust that the words you will read will transmit to you the flavor of this man... the real emotional intensity of his religious beliefs.

+We are hopeful that these words will convey, in some measure, the reality of the man who had such a great influence on the formation of the Urantia Brotherhood, the Urantia Foundation and, indeed, personally on so many people within and without the Urantia movement.
+Lecture given by William S. Sadler, Jr. Oklahoma City, Oklahoma.
+November 23, 1958
-We could talk about the meanings

-which can be derived from these facts,

-and that could possibly be covered in

-about two years.

-But we thought we could share with you our feelings for this Book -- not the facts, not the meanings -- but what value this Book has in the lives of human beings here on earth.

-So we picked as a title for this discussion,

-"The Great Adventure - Man In Partnership With God."
+This being something of an open meeting of the Urantia Society, I pondered at length what I could talk to you about that would be most interesting, most useful, to all of you.
+We could talk about the facts of the Urantia Book and I think I could cover that in about six months of intensive discussion.
+We can talk about the meanings which can be derived from these facts, and I suppose that could be covered in about two years.
+But I thought I would share with you my feelings for this Book -- not the facts, not the meanings -- but what Value this Book has in my life as a human being here on earth.
+So I picked as a title for this discussion, "The Great Adventure -- Man in Partnership with God."

-The Urantia Book has appeal because it presents

-the story of evolution in contrast to

-fiat creation.

-God can, and does, work apart from time,

-but when he works apart from time,

-no creature can participate in

-that development.

-When God works in time, he slows down the

-creative process to something which

-we call evolutionary growth,

-and this enables creatures,

-even human beings,

-to sense what is happening,

-and if they so elect,

-to go in partnership with God,

-to become a partner with God in

-this growth process.

-You might like the idea of sharing in the

-creative adventure with Deity, and

-when we speak of partnership

-with God

-we mean no disrespect;

-We know we are the junior partners

-and God is the senior partner,

-but there is a difference when you are a partner.

-Even if you are a junior partner,

-you have something to say about policy.

-You don't change God's mind,

-but it is your decision as to whether

-or not he can change your mind.

-How does God equip his junior partners -human beings?

-Well, quite obviously, we have bodies and

-minds,
+This Book appeals to me because it presents the story of evolution in contrast to fiat creation.
+God can, and does, work apart from time, but when he works apart from time, no creature can participate in that development.
+When God works in time, he slows down the creative process to something which we call evolutionary growth, and this enables a creature, even a human being, to sense what is happening, and if he so elects, to go in partnership with God, to become a partner with God in this growth process.

+I like the idea of sharing in the creative adventure with Deity, and when I speak of partnership with God, I mean no disrespect; I know I am the junior partner and God is the senior partner, but there is a difference when you are a partner.
+Even if you are a junior partner, you have something to say about policy.
+I don't change God's mind, but it is my decision as to whether or not he can change my mind.
-but these don't come from God.

-What equipment does God give us that he is

-willing to enter into any kind of a

-limited partnership with us?
+How does God equip his junior partners -- human beings?
+Well, quite obviously, we have bodies and minds, but these don't come from God.
+What equipment does God give us that he is willing to enter into any kind of a limited partnership with us?
 He gives us two priceless pieces of equipment.
 First of all, he gives us an absolute sense of direction.

-He incarcerates a part of his love inside us.
+He incarcerates a part of his love inside of us.
 He lives in us -- even as the Bible says,